PlugNPush/3_softeng_zh_2023/docs/src/4plus1.md

 ## The Logical View

 Our domain model is embarrassingly simple.
+There are temperature measurements and they don't do much beyond existing.
 We shall resist the urge to add a second entity modeling the aggregation of the first, just to make this diagram look more interesting.